 How To Find a SaaS Business To Buy

 There are several ways to find potential SaaS acquisitions.
 Online marketplaces and brokers facilitate the sale of online businesses.
 Online Business Marketplaces like Flippa allow you to search for SaaS products and contact companies that meet your criteria.
 Additionally, networking within the industry and leveraging professional connections can uncover valuable opportunities.
+To enhance your prospecting, evaluate sourcing channels by their effectiveness.
+Brokers often close more deals due to their networks and expertise, though their fees may be higher.
+Additionally, comparing time-to-close and average valuation by channel could guide your acquisition search.

-To improve your prospecting, evaluate sourcing channels by their effectiveness.
+To improve your prospecting, evaluate your sourcing channels by their effectiveness.
 Brokers often close more deals due to their networks and expertise, though their fees may be higher.
 Online marketplaces like Flippa provide accessible options but require thorough due diligence.
 Direct outreach can generate strong leads if you understand your target market.

-Evaluating a SaaS Business
+Valuing a SaaS Business

 Negotiating a Deal When Buying a SaaS Business